 The BGA was founded in 1923 by a small group of clergymen, lawyers and businessmen.
-The founders believed that “public officials under close scrutiny would serve the public better; that the best voter was an informed one, and the best citizen was an involved one.”
+The founders believed that “public officials under close scrutiny would serve the public better; that the best voter was an informed one and the best citizen was an involved one.”

-In 1957, the BGA took on a major new role by adopting a policy that placed the emphasis on investigative work, leading to some of the most significant journalistic exposés published in Illinois.
+In the mid–1950s, that scrutiny began to take the form of investigative reporting, leading to some of the most significant journalistic exposés published in Illinois.

-It was the Prohibition Era, and more than 5,000 taverns and speakeasies thrived.
-City aldermen, who won their votes through fraud and ballot box stuffing, ran illegal gambling houses and brothels.
+The BGA came to life in the Prohibition Era.
+Alcohol was illegal yet more than 5,000 taverns and speakeasies thrived.
+City aldermen, who won their votes through fraud and ballot-box stuffing, ran illegal gambling houses and brothels.
 Chicago Mayor William "Big Bill" Thompson — known as one of the worst mayors of any major city at any time in the country’s history — was openly in cahoots with the infamous Al Capone mob.

-In 1957 new Executive Director George Mahin set out to evolve the role of the BGA, adopting a policy that emphasized investigative journalism.
+In 1957, new Executive Director George Mahin began to shift the role of the BGA, adopting a policy that emphasized investigative journalism.

-In 1961, BGA Executive Director George Mahin, and Charles Percy, a board member, launched a new program called Operation Watchdog, which was designed to allow any reporter in town who was investigating government waste or corruption to come to the BGA for help investigating waste and corruption in government.
-By becoming a media partner, the reporter’s newspaper or television station would get the first crack at the story.
+In 1961, Mahin and Charles Percy, a board member, launched a new program called Operation Watchdog.
+This allowed any reporter in town who was investigating government waste or corruption to come to the BGA for help.
+These media partners benefitted from extra shoe-leather reporting from the BGA, while the reporter’s newspaper or television station would get the first crack at the story.

 These inspired partnerships put unprecedented pressure on local and state politicians and public officials.
 It all started with Chicago Tribune reporter George Bliss.